Lucky Strike Entertainment Corporation: 2017: Private equity ownership

-2021–2023: Public listing
+2021: Public listing

 As of June 23, 2021, Bowlero was in merger talks with Isos Acquisition Corporation, a special-purpose acquisition company (SPAC) led by former WWE executives, to go public through a merger.
 On July 1, 2021, Isos Acquisition Corporation announced it had officially merged with Bowlero, with the intent to take Bowlero public and list it on the New York Stock Exchange.

+2023: Acquisition of Lucky Strike Lanes

-In May 2023, Bowlero announced they had bought all 14 locations of Lucky Strike Lanes, across 9 states.
-The acquisition was completed on September 18, 2023.
+In May 2023, Bowlero announced an agreement to acquire the Lucky Strike bowling brand and its locations across the United States.
+The transaction closed on September 18, 2023, bringing 14 Lucky Strike venues across nine states into the company's portfolio and expanding its presence in upscale bowling entertainment venues.

-From 2021 to 2023, the company’s annual revenue increased, from a few hundred million dollars, to more than one billion.
-By 2023, its revenues represented about one quarter of the industry’s total revenue.
+From 2021 to 2023, the company's annual revenue increased, from a few hundred million dollars, to more than one billion.
+By 2023, its revenues represented about one quarter of the industry's total revenue.

 In May 2023, CNBC reported that the EEOC was investigating numerous claims of age discrimination and retaliation, and was seeking $60 million to settle the claims.
 In May 2024, the EEOC concluded a nine-year investigation into Bowlero regarding age discrimination and retaliation complaints, with the EEOC, declining to sue the company but not clearing it of wrongdoing, thereby allowing more than 70 individual claimants to pursue private lawsuits against the company.

-2024–present: Lucky Strike Entertainment and expansion of bowling and entertainment venues
+2024: Expansion beyond bowling and corporate rebrand

+In May 2024, Bowlero Corporation acquired the Raging Waves water park in Yorkville, Illinois for approximately $49 million as part of its strategy to expand into broader location-based entertainment offerings.

-On December 2, 2024, Bowlero Corporation announced that it would rebrand as the Lucky Strike Entertainment Corporation effective December 12, 2024.
+On December 2, 2024, Bowlero Corporation announced that it would rebrand as Lucky Strike Entertainment Corporation, effective December 12, 2024.
+The company stated the name change reflected the growing prominence of the Lucky Strike brand and its broader portfolio of experiential entertainment venues.

-Just prior to this, in May 2024, Bowlero purchased the Raging Waves Waterpark in Yorkville, Illinois for $49 million.

-From July to November 2024, Lucky Strike (then operating as Bowlero Corp) acquired: